mikakallberg/Project-Protfolio-3/README.md

 # Credits

 ### Content
+- start_game variable was heavely inspired by code from https://icodemag.com/creating-a-simple-hangman-game-in-python/
 ### Media
 - For how to make the nav-bar https://github.com/artkonekt/menu/blob/master/README.md was used.
 - As template for README https://github.com/mikakallberg/readme-template/blob/master/README.md was used